platformsh/platformsh-docs/src/gettingstarted/own-code/create-project.md

 ## Create a new project

-With the Platform.sh CLI now installed and configured to communicate with your projects, you can create a new project from the command line and connect it to your application.
+With the Platform.sh CLI now installed and configured to communicate with your account, you can create a new project from the command line and connect it to your application.

 <asciinema-player src="/videos/asciinema/project-create.cast" preload=1></asciinema-player>